Power Set of Some Quasinilpotent Weighted shifts on $l^p$: Introduction

 \section{Introduction}

 Let $X$ be a complex Banach space, and $\mathcal{B}(X)$ the algebra of bounded linear operators on $X$.
 For $T\in \mathcal{B}(X)$, let $\sigma(T)$ be the spectrum of $T$.
 Say $T$ is {\em quasinilpotent} if $\sigma(T)=\{0\}$.
-The hyperinvariant subspace problem asks: Does every bounded operator $T$ on an infinite dimensional separable Hilbert space have a non-trivial closed hyperinvariant (i.e., invariant for all the operators commuting with $T$) subspace?
-This question is still open, especially for quasinilpotent operators (see \cite{FP05, IEC03, RR73, Read97}).
+The hyperinvariant subspace problem asks: Does every bounded operator $T$ on an infinite dimensional Hilbert space have a non-trivial closed hyperinvariant (i.e., invariant for all the operators commuting with $T$) subspace?
+This question is still open, especially for quasinilpotent operators.
+We refer the readers to \cite{FJKP05,FP05, RR73, Read97, Sar74} and the references therein for more information along this line.

 The {\em power set $\Lambda(T)$} of a quasinilpotent operator $T$ was introduced by Douglas and Yang (see \cite{DY2, DY3}).
 For reader's convenience, we recall it below. \begin{defn} Suppose that $T\in\mathcal{B}(X)$ is quasinilpotent and $x\in X\setminus\{0\}$.
 Let